Texas state supported living centers: San Angelo State Supported Living Center

 Opened in 1969 as the San Angelo Center, and renamed San Angelo State School in 1983, the facility in San Angelo originally operated as a tuberculosis hospital.
 The campus encompasses 1031 acre, and includes 79 buildings.

 The facility serves more than 300 individuals from 38 counties and is the ninth-largest employer for the city of San Angelo, with 710 employees.

 There are specialized treatment units that serve individuals with severe behavioral and/or mental problems/issues.

 San Angelo State School Regional Recreation Park is located across U.S. 87 from the main campus, and features wilderness cabins, a petting zoo, and a low-ropes course along the banks of the Concho River.
 This area provides daytime and overnight camping to state school residents, as well as recreation sites for area nonprofit, civic, and religious organizations throughout the Concho Valley.

 San Antonio State Supported Living Center

 Opened in 1978, the San Antonio State Supported Living Center shares a 40 acre campus with the San Antonio State Hospital and the Texas Center for Infectious Disease.

 San Antonio State School serves 10 counties surrounding Bexar County.

 The school has a staff of approximately 600, and is home to 300 people with intellectual disabilities.

 The average age is 45 years and the population is 59 percent male and 41 percent female.

 Former state schools

-The State of Texas closed the Fort Worth State School in Fort Worth and the Travis State School in 1999.
+The State of Texas closed the Fort Worth State School in Fort Worth in 1995.
+The Travis State School was closed in 1999.

 Since the Travis State School's closure, several buildings have been reopened.
 Two charters schools, KIPP and Austin Discovery School, currently utilize buildings for their respective campuses.